appveyor/website/src/docs/enterprise/maintenance.md

 Update-AppVeyor
 ```

-To update AppVeyor roles into specific version:
+To update AppVeyor roles into a specific version:

 ```posh
 Update-AppVeyor -Version <version>